-The Community Preservation Act (CPA) is a smart growth tool that allows Massachusetts cities and towns to establish a dedicated local fund for preserving and improving their community's character and quality of life.
-Community Preservation funds are raised locally through a surcharge of three percent or less on real property.
-Community Preservation funds can be used only for projects that create or preserve (1) open space, (2) historic resources, (3) affordable housing, and/or (4) outdoor recreational facilities.
+The Community Preservation Act (CPA) is a smart growth tool that allows Massachusetts cities and towns to establish a local fund for the preservation and improvement of their community's character and quality of life.
+Community Preservation monies are raised locally through the imposition of a surcharge of three percent or less on real property, and municipalities must adopt the CPA by ballot referendum.

-The Town of Weymouth adopted the CPA in November of 2005.
+Weymouth adopted the CPA in November 2005.
 The Town's Community Preservation Fund collects a one percent surcharge on real property with exemptions provided for income-qualified homeowners and for the first $100,000 of residential property value.
-As a CPA community, Weymouth also receives an annual "match" disbursement through the Massachusetts Statewide CPA Trust Fund for all Community Preservation funds collected locally.
+As a CPA community, Weymouth also receives an annual match disbursement through the Massachusetts Statewide CPA Trust Fund for all Community Preservation funds collected locally.